TahaMunir2/RISC-V-RV32IM-FPGA/README.md

 The L1 write buffer also performs its own hit/miss check using the address stored in the buffer.

 If the L1 writeback buffer detects a hit, it writes the data to the matching address.
 However, because the cache has only one internal way selection unit and a single write path, it cannot perform write-back buffer operations concurrently with L1 reads or main memory loads.
 We have decided to give these operations priority, so the buffer must wait until the cache is idle before issuing a write.
+When issuing a write from the L1 writeback buffer, we also assert wr_wb to indicate that the write originates from the L1 cache.
+This ensures that the target block is correctly marked as dirty.

 l1write_buffer hit logic:
 ```SystemVerilog